 Through my own research I am familiar with a wide range of resources for Scotland, England and beyond.
 Each commission brings new and exciting challenges.
 Some examples of the research I have undertaken includes tracing the history of a Quaker family from Surrey to Glasgow; locating records for Prisoner of War camps and tracing living descendants in Zimbabwe.

 Being committed to continual professional development I am currently studying for a post-graduate diploma in Genealogical, Palaeographic and Heraldic Studies from Strathclyde University.

 I am a member of the Association of Professional Genealogists, and adhere to the APG Code of Ethics.

 From my initial scientific degree I learned to apply a methodical and analytical approach to any task.
 My business career in office management and accounts added complementary skills in gathering, analysing and presenting facts in a clear and accurate manner.

 I also volunteer in the collections department at the Black Watch Museum in Perth.
-Based at Balhousie Castle the recently refurbished museum is home to a fantastic collection reflecting the significance of both the regiment within a historical context and within the community.
+Based at Balhousie Castle the museum is home to a fantastic collection reflecting the significance of both the regiment within a historical context and within the community.